Bun: Terminology

-In England, Scotland and Wales, a bun is considered a type of sweet cake, understood as very rich, spiced and studded with fruit in Scotland, seen in the example of the currant bun.
-In the US, a roll is understood as a bread roll, particularly one that holds a burger, and is cut horizontally.
-Chinese baozi, with savory or sweet fillings, are often referred to as "buns" in English.
+In England, Scotland and Wales, a bun is considered a type of sweet cake, understood as very rich, spiced and studded with fruit in Scotland, seen in the example of the currant bun, except for the North-east where its used for both.
+In the US, a bun is understood as a bread roll, particularly one that holds a burger, and is cut horizontally.
+Chinese 包子 baozi, with savory or sweet fillings, are often referred to as "buns" in English.

 Composition

-Buns are usually made from a dough of flour, milk, yeast and small amounts of sugar and/or butter.
-Sweet bun dough is distinguished from bread dough by the addition of sugar, butter and sometimes egg.
+Buns are usually made from a dough of flour, milk, yeast and small amounts of sugar, butter, or oil.
+Sweet bun dough differ from bread dough as they may be enriched with the addition of sugar, butter and sometimes egg.
 Common sweet varieties contain small fruit or nuts, topped with icing or caramel, and filled with jam or cream.
-Many types of bun are brushed with egg yolk to produce a golden appearance.
+Many types of buns are brushed with egg yolk to produce a golden appearance.

 History

 The etymology of the word bun is unclear.
 The Oxford English Dictionary pins the earliest known use to 1371 in the Assize of Bread and Ale, a law of Medieval Europe in the form "bunne" where they identify the meaning as "doubtful", understood from the context simply to refer to a type of "loaf or cake".
 As of the 14th century in Japan, steamed buns stuffed with vegetables or the sweet yōkan were eaten by Buddhists.
 By the 16th century in Europe, spiced buns, commonly served with sweetened wines or ale were consumed as part of funeral customs.